(Lakes Cave, Planitero & beyond)

 Golfo's villages

 On the way from Mesorougi to Solos, one has the best view of Mavroneri.
 Midway between the two villages, there is an old road sign with “ΚΑΤΑΡΑΚΤΗΣ” (cascade) written on it.
-Leave the car there and take the path on the right.
-After about 10min walking you arrive at Krathis river (more like a stream than a river), into which the waters of Mavroneri flow.
-The waters of Krathis have a light blue color due to the limestone rock bed.
+Leave the car there and take the path to the right.
+After about 10min walking, you arrive at Krathis River (more like a stream than a river), into which the waters of Mavroneri flow.
+The waters of Krathis are light blue due to the limestone rock bed.
 The place is empty of people, so you can take off your clothes and enjoy the super-cold waters.
-Do not expect a real swim, as the waters are not deep enough, but you still can enjoy the river.
+Do not expect a real swim, as the waters are not deep enough, but you can still enjoy the river.

 The waters of Krathis river.
 At the sign (bottom left), take the trail (middle) that leads down to the river (top).